esper-io/dev-docs/docs/home/provisioner.md

 Once you have your template selected, click **Next**.

 :::tip
-If you are on the Onboarding feature, you need to choose the group.
+If you have Groups and Blueprint enabled on your endpoint, at this step please choose a group or a sub-group.

 <img src="./assets/NewProvisioner/image.png" alt="provisioner" style="max-width:200px;"/>